Automating Your Productized Services (Part 2)

 Web Canopy Studio provides comprehensive inbound marketing, and relies on automation for many components of its products, which include SEO, social media publishing, lead generation, and more.
 For example, the platform helps them determine if the content they’ve produced targets the right audience and is web-ready, which automates the review process.

 Content Pros employs a user-friendly interface in which clients, managers, writers, and editors can all interact.
 The platform, which we created, streamlines the production process from idea generation to client review.
-Intake of client information, needs, and preferences is automated at their end.
+Intake and keeping track of client information, needs, and preferences is automated at their end.
 Our system also eliminates the confusion of email threads and makes it clear which team member is up to bat.

 DesignPac offers graphic design as a service by automating elements of the process such as intake.
 However, it emphasizes that customers have a one-on-one relationship with their designer.